 Vets are who people turn to first when they’re looking for guidance on how to feed their animals.
 And it’s exasperating for me and so many others to see that despite the overwhelming data to the contrary about dry food, most vet clinics are still selling and therefore implicitly endorsing dry food.
 That’s an awfully strong message that’s being sent.
 And it harms cats.

-I think that caring vets really want to do what’s best.
-I also think the odds are stacked against them right now.
-So my “job,” as I see it, is to join the chorus of voices that can give their clients as much information as possible so that they can ask the hard questions and press the outer edges of the envelope.
+Until dry food stops being an acceptable choice to endorse in a vet clinic, the people who look to the veterinary community won’t start getting the message and making healthier choices.
+I think that caring vets want to do what’s best.
+I also think the odds are stacked against them.
+So my self-appointed role as a passionate layperson is to join the chorus of voices that can give their clients as much information as possible.
+So that they can ask better, more informed questions.

+Until vets disentangle the knot between financial health of their practice from dependence on the sale of dry food, this problem will remain.
 If you’re a vet?
-Thank you being here—you can’t possibly know how happy I am that you’re here.
+Thank you being here—you can’t possibly know how grateful I am that you’re here.
 I’d be honored if you would read my open letter and have a look at the sample client handout I’ve prepared.
-And I’d be happy to hear from you too.
+And I’d be delighted to hear from you too.